brollin/fizzbuzz/README.md

 ## Constraints

-Depending on the memory of your system, it may not be possible to do the full 40 lines of output, due to the way that the primes are computed.
+Depending on the memory of your system, it may not be possible to compute the full 40 lines of output, due to the way that the primes are computed.